Chicopee, Massachusetts: College of Our Lady of the Elms

 The College of Our Lady of the Elms is a four-year liberal arts college offering thirty-three academic majors.
 It was first founded in 1897 as a girls' preparatory academy in Pittsfield, the Academy of Our Lady of the Elms.
 In 1899, it moved to Chicopee as St. Joseph's Normal College.
 A charter for the school to operate as a women's liberal arts college was approved in 1928, and the name was changed to the College of Our Lady of the Elms.
 It began admitting men in 1998.

 Private elementary

-Chicopee has a multitude of Catholic schools that are operated under the Diocese of Springfield.
-These schools include: Saint Joan of Arc School which serves Saint Rose de Lima Church on Grattan Street; and Saint Stanislaus School which serves the St. Stanislaus Bishop & Martyr's Parish Bishop and Martyr on Front Street.
+Catholic schools operated under the Diocese of Springfield include: Saint Joan of Arc School which serves Saint Rose de Lima Church; and Saint Stanislaus School which serves the St. Stanislaus Bishop & Martyr's Parish.

-Within the past decade, a number of private elementary schools and their associated parishes have closed.
-These include Assumption School which served the former Assumption of the Blessed Virgin Mary parish, Saint Patrick's School which served the former Saint Patrick's parish (closure of this parish is currently in dispute), Holy Name School which served Holy Name of Jesus parish, Mount Carmel School which served the Nativity of the Blessed Virgin Mary parish, and Saint George School which served Saint George's parish that merged with Saint Rose de Lima / Saint Joan of Arc School.

 Private secondary

 Holyoke Catholic High School was founded in 1963 at the campus of the former Saint Jerome High School in Holyoke.
 In 2002 it relocated to the campus of Saint Hyacinth Seminary in Granby.
 It moved to its Holyoke location in September 2008, and 2015 it merged with Cathedral High School to form a new regional Catholic school that was completed in 2016 as Pope Francis High School in Springfield.

-In 2019 Paulo Freire Social Justice Charter School moved from Holyoke to occupy the building that was left vacant when Pope Francis moved to its new building a couple years earlier.